Jordanian Americans: Employment and Economic traditions

 Most of Jordanian Americans are professors/teachers, scientists, doctors, engineers and entrepreneurs.
 It is often men who will work outside the home, similar to the traditions in Jordan and many other Middle Eastern Countries.
 Many Jordanians will emigrate to the United States to study at university, and some of them are financially helped by the government of Jordan.

 Cuisine

 Many cities have Jordanian restaurants such as the Petra House in Portland, Oregon.
+The Jordanian American diet is centered around traditional Levantine staples.
+Beyond celebratory feasts, the cuisine includes a variety of Mezze (small plates) such as hummus, falafel, and tabbouleh, often accompanied by traditional flatbreads like shrak.

 Interactions with other ethnic groups

 Most Jordanian Americans interact with other Arabs due to cultural and linguistic affinities.

 Religion

 The majority of Jordanian Americans are Sunni Muslims, but many others are Catholics, Greek Orthodox Christians, and to a lesser extent, Protestants and Evangelicals.

 Organizations

 Jordanians have many organizations in the U.S., including the Jordanian American Association and the Jordanian American Association of New York.
 The Jordanian American Association is based in South San Francisco, and its goal is to establish social activities for the Jordanian Americans of Northern California The Jordanian American Association of New York aims to relate to Jordanian residents in different parts of the city, and to help establish relationships between them and their families in Jordan.